npmcdn-to-unpkg-bot/sonicAsync/README.md

   The `mapfunc` is passed a `callback(err, transformed_item)` which must be called once it has completed with an error (which can be `null`) and a transformed item.
 * `done_callback(err, results)` - an optional callback which is called when all `mapfunc` functions have finished, or an error occurs.
-Results is an array of the transformed items from the `data` array.
+Results are an array of the transformed items from the `data` array.

 __Example__